 Pumping out 226 BHP and mated to (in the case of the facelifted version) a six speed gearbox the Mondeo had a become a relatively rapid and very comfortable cruiser.
 Offered as a hatchback, saloon or estate just over 5000 were built for the UK market.

 My ST220 Hatchback – Panther Black / InfraRed Leather

 Quite early in the search i decided on Black with the red leather as I felt it was the most distinctive colour combination, although the Performance Blue is arguably the iconic version.
 Sadly they were in relatively short supply and the only decent one that cropped up was all the way up in Birmingham.
 After two return trips to Brum and finally being able to pay (there is a story to that trip, one for another day though!) she was mine.

 It was clear from the inspection that she had been looked after well by a previous owner but had been allowed to slip a bit.
-In my ownership she has had new shock absorbers, a full stainless exhaust and remap, ugraded Focus ST front brakes, Jaguar alloys and Carbon air intake alongside a myriad of cosmetic improvements.
+In my ownership she has had new shock absorbers, a full stainless exhaust and remap, ugraded Focus ST front brakes, refurbished 18 inch Jaguar ‘Proteus’ alloys and BMC CDA Carbon air intake alongside a myriad of cosmetic improvements.

-Pretty much the only job left to do on her is to refurb the Jaguar alloys, and at that point it should be just as I want it.
+There isn’t really anything more that I want to do with her now.
 A final thing I would like to do is get a few rolling road runs done, I was quoted 246.3 bhp at the flywheel at AMD Tuning in Lakeside which I believe reads a little bit high.
 The aim was always to get to 250 BHP, so if im short there will be more work to do!